WesleyWalamostudent/2021Fall-Game-Testing/quality_lab.md

 ## Enter the Gungeon

-Is another game that my team mate picked because
+Enter the gungeon is another game that my team mate picked because it meets many of the quality factors.
+During our discussion we talked about some of the qualtiy it has for it's development.
+The game has correctness and functions the way it's suppose to on many diffrent systems.
+The game performse good working as intended to the standards of the unity engine.
+It's usability is good in case you want to use diffrent types of controlers for the game.
+The game also gets updated for maintainability that the game needs.